-A series of simulations was performed without topographic shading for the entire set of simulations (LU-SM-NOSHADE) to investigate the influence of this modification to the radiation model.
+A series of simulations was performed without topographic shading for the entire set of simulations ("LU-SM-NOSHADE") to investigate the influence of this modification to the radiation model.
 Figure 18 shows the incoming shortwave radiation with and without topographic shading, at site A1.
-The incoming shortwave radiation is significantly reduced around sunrise and sunset when topographic shading is included, and therefore compares better with the measurements.
+The incoming shortwave radiation is significantly reduced around sunrise and sunset when topographic shading is included and therefore compares better to the measurements.
 Figure 19 shows the spatial variation of differences in incoming shortwave radiation at 0600 UTC when topographic shading is included.
-The east-facing slopes are shaded while the sun is low on the horizon, resulting in nearly 300 W/m less insolation.
+The east-facing slopes are shaded while the sun is low on the horizon, resulting in nearly $300 \text{ W} \text{ m}^{-2}$ less insolation.
 The topographic shading model does not affect the longwave radiation balance at night.